In this post, we talk about one of the most powerful features of Google Analytics: Goals.

 How to Use Google Analytics Goals

-Once you’ve setup your first Goals, you’ll have to wait for it to get relevant data.
+Once you’ve completed your Google Analytics Goal setup, you’ll have to wait for it to get relevant data.
 Depending on your site traffic, this can take anywhere between a day and a few weeks.

 You’ll be able to analyze Goal performance directly from the Google Analytics interface.
 The ‘Overview’ section under ‘Conversions’ (Conversions > Goals > Overview) will show the conversion rates of your Goals, and their evolution over time.

 The ‘Funnel Visualization’ section is useful if you’ve created funnels.
 These types of funnels will help you understand the breakpoints in your flows:

 To evaluate the effectiveness of your landing pages in driving the right behaviors on your site, you can use the ‘Landing Pages’ report (Behavior > Site Content > Landing Pages).